dragon.data.zarr.Store

 property local_manager: int

 Returns a local manager id if one exists.
-This is manager designated as the main manager for the client.
-If no local manager exists, the None is returned.
+The manager designated as the main manager for the client if it is on the same node as its local manager.
+Otherwise, if no local manager exists, then None is returned.

 property local_managers: list [int ]

-Returns all local manager ids of all managers that are local to this node.
+Returns manager ids of all managers that are local to this node.

-Returns a DDictValuesView of the keys that are local to the process invoking this method.
+Returns a DDictValuesView of the values that are local to the process invoking this method.

 Returns: